Chapter 5.50

 “State” means the state of California.

-“Water customer” or “customer” means a person who, according to the district’s records, receives water service to a parcel of property.
+“Water customer” or “customer” means a person who, according to Western’s records, receives water service to a parcel of property.

-“Water shortage emergency” means a condition existing within the district in which the ordinary water demands and requirements of persons within the district cannot be satisfied without depleting the water supply of the district to the extent that there would be insufficient water for human consumption, sanitation, and fire protection.
-A water shortage emergency includes both an immediate emergency, in which the district is unable to meet current water needs of persons within the district, as well as a threatened water shortage, in which the district determines that its supply cannot meet an increased future demand.
+“Water shortage emergency” means a condition existing within Western in which the ordinary water demands and requirements of persons within the district cannot be satisfied without depleting Western’s water supply to the extent that there would be insufficient water for human consumption, sanitation, and fire protection.
+A water shortage emergency includes both an immediate emergency, in which Western is unable to meet current water needs of persons within Western, as well as a threatened water shortage, in which Western determines that its supply cannot meet an increased future demand.

 “Water supply allocation plan” or “WSAP” means the plan developed by MWD to calculate member agencies’ supply allocations should a shortage be declared.